3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/rails_lessons/intro_to_rails.md

 ```

 * Iterate through the categories in the view, use `link_to` instead of `<a></a>` tags.
 Pass the category id to `todos#index`

+Rails provides some helper methods (aka view-specific methods) to assist us in writing more flexible HTML.

+For example, `link_to` is more flexible than `<a></a>`.
+The only thing we need to know is which path to provide.

+To see a list of which paths are available, run `rails routes`.

+In our case, the first result shows `todos` under `Prefix`.
+This means we can refer to it using `todos_path`

 ```ruby
 <h1>Categories</h1>